germanbursetromero/Transfer-Connect/README.md

 # Transfer Connect

-## 🚀 Transfer Connect makes the transfer journey smoother by linking students with mentors who’ve already navigated the path to their dream school.
+## 🚀 Transfer Connect makes the transfer journey smoother by linking students with mentors who’ve already navigated the path to their dream school

 ### 👩‍🎓 Students can: